Skip to main content

 var result = ToolCallValidityEvaluator.builder().build().evaluate(testCase);

-The loop runs up to 10 iterations because the model may call tools across multiple turns — for example, searching first and then booking based on those results.
-Each iteration is one API round-trip, and the loop exits when the model produces a final text response instead of tool calls.
+The loop runs up to 10 iterations because the model may call tools across several turns.
+It might search first, then book based on those results.
+Each iteration is one API round-trip, and the loop exits when the model returns a final text response instead of tool calls.

 See OpenAIAgentEvaluationExample.java for a complete runnable example.